jsterling23/Bcrypt_Python3_Invalid_Salt/readMe.md

 ## Contributing

 If you know something better.
 Share please.
+Thanks!